 April 25th, 2021

-MicroRNAs (miRNAs) are small non-coding RNAs involved in post-transcriptional gene regulation that have a major impact on many diseases and provides an exciting avenue towards antiviral therapeutics.
-From patient transcriptomic data, we have discovered a circulating miRNA, miR-2392, that is directly involved with SARS-CoV-2 machinery during host infection.
-Specifically, we found that miR-2392 was key in driving downstream suppression of mitochondrial gene expression, increasing inflammation, glycolysis, and hypoxia as well as promoting many symptoms associated with COVID-19 infection.
-We demonstrate miR-2392 is present in the blood and urine of COVID-19 patients tested, but not detected in COVID-19 negative patients.
-These findings indicate the potential for developing a novel, minimally invasive, COVID-19 detection method.
-Lastly, using both in vitro human and in vivo hamster models, we have developed a novel miRNA-based antiviral therapeutic targeting miR-2392 that significantly reduces SARS-CoV-2 viability and may potentially inhibit a COVID-19 disease state in the host.
+MicroRNAs (miRNAs) are small non-coding RNAs involved in post-transcriptional gene regulation that have a major impact on many diseases and provide an exciting avenue toward antiviral therapeutics.
+From patient transcriptomic data, we determined that a circulating miRNA, miR-2392, is directly involved with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) machinery during host infection.
+Specifically, we show that miR-2392 is key in driving downstream suppression of mitochondrial gene expression, increasing inflammation, glycolysis, and hypoxia, as well as promoting many symptoms associated with coronavirus disease 2019 (COVID-19) infection.
+We demonstrate that miR-2392 is present in the blood and urine of patients positive for COVID-19 but is not present in patients negative for COVID-19.
+These findings indicate the potential for developing a minimally invasive COVID-19 detection method.
+Lastly, using in vitro human and in vivo hamster models, we design a miRNA-based antiviral therapeutic that targets miR-2392, significantly reduces SARS-CoV-2 viability in hamsters, and may potentially inhibit a COVID-19 disease state in humans.